David McHugh: Six Nations Championship

 On 18 February 1995 McHugh made his Five Nations Championship debut when he took charge of a match between France and Scotland at the Parc des Princes.

 On 21 February 2004 he refereed his final Six Nations Championship game when he took charge of the match between England and Scotland at Murrayfield.

 Heineken Cup

 In 1996 McHugh refereed the inaugural Heineken Cup final between Stade Toulousain and Cardiff.
-He would also referee the 2001 final between Leicester Tigers and Stade Français, making him the first referee to take charge of two European Rugby Champions Cup finals.
+He also refereed the 2001 final between Leicester Tigers and Stade Français, making him the first referee to take charge of two European Rugby Champions Cup finals.

 Rugby World Cup

 McHugh refereed matches at the 1995, 1999 and 2003 Rugby World Cups.
 He made his Rugby World Cup debut on 3 June 1995 taking charge of a match between Canada and South Africa.
 McHugh issued three red cards, sending off Canada's Rod Snow and Gareth Rees and South Africa's James Dalton following a brawl.
 McHugh went onto referee six Rugby World Cup matches over three tournaments.